dividedmind/statistics-done-wrong/regression.rst

      limitations of your study.
    * When comparing groups of different sizes, compute confidence intervals, which will reflect the additional certainty you gain with additional data.

+.. [#pdist] More technically, this is because *p* values are uniformly distributed between zero and one when there is no true effect, regardless of your sample size.
+If you wait long enough you will always find a *p* value arbitrarily close to zero.